 - Track volume fader default gain: sets the initial volume fader level for new tracks.
-Default is 0.0 dB. - Default visible envelopes: allows you to specify any track parameter envelopes (e.g. Volume, Pan) that you would like automatically displayed for new tracks. - Default envelope point shape: sets the shape for new envelopes (e.g. Linear). - Default automation mode: sets automation mode (e.g. Trim/Read) for new tracks. - Default track height in new projects: choose from small, medium and large. - Show in mixer: whether or not new tracks by default are shown in Mixer. - Main (parent) send: whether send to Master (top level tracks) or parent folder (child tracks) is by default enabled for new tracks. - Free item positioning: whether FIPM is by default enabled for new tracks. - Record-arm: whether new tracks are automatically armed for recording. - Record config: click to set default recording settings for new tracks (see right): e.g. whether monitoring is on, whether to record audio input or MIDI, default input source. - Whether scaling for volume envelopes should default to amplitude or fader. - Sends/Track Hardware Outputs Send default gain: default volume fader level for new track sends. - Hardware output default gain: default volume fader level for new hardware sends. - Sends/hardware output default mode: default send type: Post fader/Post pan, Pre-fader/Post FX or Pre-fader/Pre-FX. - Sends ... by default: whether sends by default include audio or MIDI or both.
+Default is 0.0 dB. - Default visible envelopes: allows you to specify any track parameter envelopes (e.g. Volume, Pan) that you would like automatically displayed for new tracks. - Default envelope point shape: sets the shape for new envelopes (e.g. Linear). - Default automation mode: sets automation mode (e.g. Trim/Read) for new tracks. - Default track height in new projects: choose from small, medium and large. - Show in mixer: whether or not new tracks by default are shown in Mixer. - Main (parent) send: whether send to Master (top level tracks) or parent folder (child tracks) is by default enabled for new tracks. - Free item positioning: whether FIPM is by default enabled for new tracks. - Whether by default to set new tracks as Fixed item lanes. - Specify small or big height as fixed lane default. - Record-arm: whether new tracks are automatically armed for recording. - Record config: click to set default recording settings for new tracks (see right): e.g. whether monitoring is on, whether to record audio input or MIDI, default input source. - Whether scaling for volume envelopes should default to amplitude or fader. - Track meter display options for new tracks multichannel, stereo, RMS, LUFS, etc. There is also an option to show gain reduction for those plug-ins that support it. - Sends/Track Hardware Outputs Send default gain: default volume fader level for new track sends. - Hardware output default gain: default volume fader level for new hardware sends. - Sends/hardware output default mode: default send type: Post fader/Post pan, Pre-fader/Post FX or Prefader/Pre-FX. - Sends ... by default: whether sends by default include audio or MIDI or both.